eloots/Pi-Akka-Cluster/Hypriot-OS-Course-Preparation-Instructions.md

 ### Configure password-less login

-Next, we set-up password-less login.
-We assume that we want to log in to account _akkapi_ on a pi from an account (_userxxx_) on your laptop.
+Next, we set-up password-less login (unless your `ssh` remembers your password, in which case you can skip this step).
+We assume that we want to log in to account _akkapi_ on a Raspberry Pi node from an account (_userxxx_) on your laptop.
 In order to set-up password-less login, you need a so-called public/private key pair.
 If you're unfamiliar with this concept, or don't have such a key pair, first read the paragraph titled _Generating a public/private key pair_ in the Addendum.

 Now, proceed by create a `.ssh` folder on the _akkapi_'s home folder on the Pi and copy the public key (`id_rsa.pub`) to a file named `authorized_keys` in the `.ssh` folder.
 You will have to supply the password for the _akkapi_ account for the two commands launched.
 On your laptop:

 ```
-[Pi-Akka-Cluster git:(master) ✗ for node in 0 1 2 3 4;do ssh akkapi@node-${node} mkdir .ssh; done
+[Pi-Akka-Cluster git:(master) ✗ for node in 0 1 2 3 4;do ssh akkapi@node-${node} mkdir -p .ssh; done
 akkapi@node-0's password:
 ```